J.D. Frequently Asked Questions

 The LSAT and GRE are tests for which most students need to prepare and study.
 While that much is self-evident, however, the method of preparation will depend on the individual.
-Regardless of if you take a preparation class or study on your own, your preparation should include taking practices exams in as close to “test like” conditions as possible.
+Regardless of if you take a preparation class or study on your own, your preparation should include taking practice exams in as close to “test day” conditions as possible.

-Free and low-cost test preparation materials for the GRE from ETS: https://www.ets.org/gre/revised_general/prepare
+Free and low-cost test preparation materials for the GRE are available from ETS.

 When should I take the LSAT and/or GRE?